Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/1 - ONE/ONE.md

 # ONE

-ONE is an extremely minmalistic markup language that allows the user to define a tree of string literals.
+ONE is an extremely minimalistic markup language that allows the user to define a tree of string literals.

 String literals may only be encoded in elements.
 Elements may be nested within one another.